§ 7-6-5. General powers.

 Each corporation has power to:

-(3) Have a corporate seal which may be altered at pleasure, and to use that seal by causing it, or a facsimile of it, to be impressed or affixed or in any other manner reproduced.
+(3) Have a corporate seal that may be altered at pleasure, and to use that seal by causing it, or a facsimile of it, to be impressed or affixed or in any other manner reproduced;

 (15) Have and exercise all powers necessary or convenient to effect any or all of the purposes for which the corporation is organized.

 P.L.
 1984, ch.
 380, § 1; P.L.
 1984, ch.
 444, § 1.